Time and again questions arise around the subject of punctuation.

 - I said, “No”.

-Quote marks within quote marks act like brackets in algebra.
-So does punctuation.
+Quotation marks within quotation marks act like brackets in algebra.

-The Oxford Style Manual seems to say that in this particular case you’d drop the full stop, but it’s not completely clear.
+The Oxford Style Manual seems to say that in this particular case you should drop the full stop, but that is not completely clear.
 In section 5.13.2 (quotation marks – relative placing with other punctuation) it states, “Usually, only one mark of terminal punctuation is needed.
 When the requirements of the quotation and the main text differ, use the stronger mark.”
-So theoretically, if you consider the full stop to be less important to the sense of the sentence as a whole than the question mark, you should drop it and just use the question mark.
-HOWEVER, it then goes on to say that if the punctuation inside and outside the quotation marks are EQUALLY important to the sense, you should keep both.
+So theoretically, if you consider the full stop to be less important to the sense of the sentence as a whole than the question mark is, you should use the question mark.
+However, The Oxford Style Manual then goes on to say that if the punctuation inside and outside the quotation marks are EQUALLY important to the sense, you should keep both.
 The example they give is: Did he really shout “Stop thief!”?

-So, it’s a matter of judgement – is the full stop as important to the sense of the sentence as the question mark is?
-Decide that, then follow the appropriate rule, but basically, yes, “So, I just walk in and say, ”Hi, Dad.”?” is correct.
+So, it is a matter of judgment, but basically yes, “So, I just walk in and say, ”Hi, Dad.”?” is correct.

 Apostrophes – showing possession